 The KettlePizza Story and Our Commitment to USA Manufacturing:

-KettlePizza founder, Al Contarino is an inventor who had a passion for grilling.
-His main frustration was that whenever grill lids were opened or removed, all the stored heat would be lost stalling the cooking process.
-In 2005, he started developing a new type of gas grill that maintained the heat when the lid was opened.
-Countless hours and a substantial amount of money went into the patented design with the hopes of licensing to a major grill manufacturer.
-Five years later, Al was completely frustrated with the challenges of licensing his ideas and he decided to focus his efforts on developing a product that he could design, manufacture and market completely on his own.
+KettlePizza founder, Al Contarino, is an inventor who had a passion for grilling.
+That passion, however, was often frustrated whenever a grill lid was opened or removed and all the stored heat lost, stalling the cooking process.
+So, in 2005, he started developing a new type of gas grill that maintained the heat despite an open lid.
+Countless hours and a substantial amount of money went into the patented design in hope of licensing to a major grill manufacturer.
+Five years later, after Al became completely frustrated with the challenges of the licensing process, he decided to focus his efforts on developing a product that he could design, manufacture and market completely on his own.
 This new product was KettlePizza.

 Al and His Son Inspecting the Laser Manufacturing Process in Southern New Hampshire

-George and John (key supplier) Inspecting the Custom Bolt Manufacturing Process in Southeast Massachusetts
+George and John (a Key Supplier) Inspecting the Custom Bolt Manufacturing Process in Southeast Massachusetts

-George, Al and Scott (key supplier) Working on Design of New KettlePizza Gas Pro in Southern New Hampshire
+George, Al and Scott (Another Key Supplier) Working on Design of New KettlePizza Gas Pro in Southern New Hampshire

 Walmart US CEO Greg Foran Commenting on KettlePizza at Walmart Made in USA Summit 2015

 Since we do our own manufacturing, we have the ability to customize by laser etching or cutting your company logo directly onto our KettlePizza oven inserts.
 A minimum quantity run for this type of work is usually 50-100 pieces.
 For information contact us at email@example.com.